Pontoon Windshields: How to Choose a Windshield, Rain Shield or Enclosure

 The windshield is a surprisingly important piece of your pontoon boat.
 Just think how much harder it would be to navigate turbulent waters and ride against heavy winds and rains.

-In the old days, you had to head to your local boating shop to replace your windshield and gather all the materials to clean and protect it.
+In the old days, you had to head to your local boating shop to replace your windshield and gather all the marine soaps and other materials to clean and protect it.

 Nowadays well, you'll probably still want a professional touch for the actual material choice and windshield installation.
 But DIY types can find everything they need online, and everyone else can grab their smaller additional accessories on the internet too.